-Generic Name: Labetalol Injection (la BAYT a lol)
+Generic name: Labetalol Injection (la BET a lole)

 Uses of Labetalol Injection:

 - It is used to treat high blood pressure.

 What do I need to tell my doctor BEFORE I take Labetalol Injection?

 - If you are allergic to labetalol injection; any part of labetalol injection; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have any of these health problems: Asthma or other lung or breathing problems that cause shortness of breath or wheezing, heart failure (weak heart), certain types of abnormal heartbeats called heart block or sick sinus syndrome, or a slow heartbeat.